leifbr/partnerlabs/docs/class4/module3/lab5.rst

 .. image:: /_static/201L/ha-pull.png

 This is an important distinction.
 Consider a scenario where you are making changes to the Active BIG-IP and you delete configuration or make a configuration error that causes traffic to be lost.
-On way to recover would be to do a restore from an archive, but that is not a quick process.
+One way to recover would be to do a restore from an archive, but that is not a quick process.

 You could instead, failover the Active BIG-IP with the errors, now traffic is being processed again.
 Then on the misconfigured BIG-IP you could to a configsync pull and recover the configuration.